DO YOU WANT HELP TO DEAL WITH A SWARM?

 Swarm Collector named above to remove the honeybee swarm as requested.
-I/We the undersigned property owner/manager/tennant, ( delete not applicable), accept all responsibility for any damage incurred to our land and/or property as a consequence
+I/We the undersigned property owner/manager/tenant, ( delete not applicable), accept all responsibility for any damage incurred to our land and/or property as a consequence

 Beekeepers are not insured to collect swarms, and although they love honeybees, no swarm is worth being foolish enough to risk life, limb or damage to property for!
 The

 up to £25.00p, this will be usually made for the service or, a similar donation to our Chesterfield Association is requested.
 A cheaper rate for O.A.P's etc is usually applied.

-This fee is a call out fee and applies whether
+This fee is a call out fee

-honey bees are collected or not.
+and applies whether honeybees are collected or not.

 Remember, dependent on the situation of the swarm, a professional pest controller may charge up to £100 or more for his services!